 Parking and Traffic Flow Enhancements

 The work to transform Villanova’s campus along Lancaster Avenue will be parking neutral—neither adding nor decreasing the amount of parking spaces—but it will allow the University to improve parking locations and allow for more efficient traffic flow around campus.
-Through this project, two levels will be added to the existing St. Augustine Center parking garage, a new surface parking lot will be created around Moriarty, Griffin and Geraghty Halls, and a new parking garage with the capacity to hold approximately 1,300 vehicles will be constructed on the rear portion of East Main Lot.
+Through this project, two levels have been added to the existing St. Augustine Center parking garage, a new surface parking lot has been created around Moriarty, Griffin and Geraghty Halls, and a new parking garage with the capacity to hold approximately 1,300 vehicles will be constructed on the rear portion of East Main (Pike) Lot.
 As the project progresses, there will be a series of traffic improvements along Lancaster Avenue from Ithan Avenue to the intersection of Route 320/Spring Mill Road, including coordinated traffic signals, designated turn lanes and a decreased number of individual driveways with cars entering and exiting.
 The University is also working to develop additional plans to proactively address traffic and parking, especially at major events on campus.

-With 70% of classrooms located on the western part of main campus, a pedestrian bridge at Church Walk will attract significant use from students on South Campus, the new residence halls and the surface parking lot being created behind Moriarty, Griffin and Geraghty Halls, as well as visitors to campus and St. Thomas of Villanova Church parishioners.
+With 70% of classrooms located on the western part of main campus, a pedestrian bridge at Church Walk will attract significant use from students on South Campus, the new residence halls and the surface parking lot created behind Moriarty, Griffin and Geraghty Halls, as well as visitors to campus and St. Thomas of Villanova Church parishioners.